AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 Main goals

 - Using the security and synergy of the ethereum main network ecosystem
-- Enabling real value token transfers between readers and content creators
+- Enabling "real value" token transfers between readers and content creators
 - Web 2.0 main net version deployed, preferably interactive
 - Publish experiment-driven white paper documenting our findings
 - Open the dapp to the world at large